smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h2 class="heading-center">Featured Bongs</h2>

-I'd never suggest using the Kraken for daily use (Just like how I wouldn't recommend living out of your Ferrari), but if you're in the market, as always, we got your back.
+I wouldn't suggest using the Kraken for your only piece to beat the hell out of on the daily(Just like how I wouldn't recommend living out of a Ferrari), but if you're in the market for the absolute best, as always, we got your back.

 Listed below are some featured options for the serious stoner looking for a staggering addition to their, probably already vast, collection of pieces.

 <h3 class="heading-center">For the Grandmaster of Smoking:</h3>